 In addition, we will meet for 5 sessions on Zoom where we will listen to more tests and discuss, as a group, our rating.

 The timings of these meetings will depend on the time zones of everyone who enrolled for the course: we will do our best to accommodate everyone.
-If you cannot attend a session we can arrange to record the session for you.
+The daily 3-hour meetings typically start between 0900 and 1100 UK time.
+But, until the meeting times are arranged, you should make yourself available throughout the whole week to join the meetings.
+If you cannot attend one session we can arrange to record it for you.

 Our course is accepted by the LBA Germany

 Fantastic course!
 I suggest to all to participate in this course.
 Clear explanations - very, very good online material which is not only informative but exciting (I could hardly leave it once I started to study)!
 Good, useful exercises... the Zoom training is also amazing and very good indeed: well-structured, a lot of exercises and discussion.
 All this happens in a very friendly and tolerant environment: we were talking like old friends.
 Do not miss it!

 Upon enrolling you will have access to three modules (see below for details).
 These will form the basis of discussion during the first discussion session.

 After this, on consecutive days you will receive two more modules each day, and these will be the focus of the next daily session.
 Each session involves listening to real-life test performances from candidates from a range of countries, and assessing them for their performances in the areas that have been covered to date.

 In the final sessions you will be able to confidently assess performances across the range of abilities in all 6 ICAO language areas.